Ingress in the Raspberry Pi Cluster

 To demonstate access, I have created a homeassistant service to the cluster.
 The manifests are also stored in this repo.

-, and among other things also creates an Ingress resource which routes traffic to homeassistant.local
+It creates a service called homeassitant-service, and among other things also creates an Ingress resource which routes traffic to homeassistant.local to this service.

-There are a few other quirks of getting homeassistant to run in the cluster (namely the addition of trusted proxies in /config/configuration.yaml
+There are a few other quirks of getting homeassistant to run in the cluster (namely the addition of trusted proxies in /config/configuration.yaml), which are better explained in this article:

 https://jaygould.co.uk/2024-01-01-setting-up-home-assistant-kubernetes-k3s/